 As for the tea itself, it is a unique and outstanding Heicha (fermented tea) from Anhua, Hunan.
 A single section (roughly 6 grams) expands to be an abundant pot of surprisingly-whole tea leaves over the course of 12-15 steepings.
 It has a pronounced, but not overwhelming, smoky fragrance.
-It starts off crisp and sweet with a golden liquor, turning dark and earthy as soon as the leaves open.
+It starts off crisp and sweet with a golden liquor, turning dusky and earthy as soon as the leaves open.
 Overall a very complex tea whose nuances play beautifully with the pine smoke.
-Available by the square, the line, or the brick.

 1 Review Hide Reviews Show Reviews

 A long time "western" tea lover this is only the second tea I have tried in the "gong-fu" style.
 That said, this tea is quite good, not having the bitterness and astringency of bagged black teas.
 This represents an excellent entry to the world of fermented teas.